List of Dragonlance characters: Cyan Bloodbane

 Cyan Bloodbane, whose real name is K'Rshinthintl, is an enormous green dragon that resided in Silvanesti during the War of the Lance, mentally enslaving King Lorac Caladon, and creating a nightmare realm.
 Later in the War of the Lance he traveled to Neraka where, despite his dislike of personally fighting his enemies, got into a fight with a red dragon.
 During the battle he slew the young dragon, who happened to be a favorite of Takhisis.
-He was imprisoned in the dungeons under Neraka for a time (it is believed Takhisis feared the influence he might have on her followers and imprisoned for that reason, however the truth is not certain).
+He was imprisoned in the dungeons under Neraka for a time (it is believed Takhisis feared the influence he might have on her followers and imprisoned for that reason; however, the truth is not certain).
 He is known more for his deception, trickery, cunning and magic than for his physical might, and is known to be incredibly self-serving.
 He is one of the most cruel and vicious dragons known.
 During the Third Dragon War (before the War of the Lance) Cyan served Galan Dracos (a powerful wizard that served Takhisis) who trained Cyan in the use of magic, understanding mortal races and the domination of mortal races.
 After the War of the Lance, he serves Raistlin Majere until Raistlin's death.
 Cyan returned to Silvanesti where he intended to bring about the end of the Silvanesti.
-However Mina arrived and revealed Cyan (who had taken the form of an elf) as a dragon, Cyan attempted to escape but he was wounded by Silvanesti archers and fell in the forest outside Silvanost where he was (and mostly still is) believed to have perished.
+However, Mina arrived and revealed Cyan (who had taken the form of an elf) as a dragon, Cyan attempted to escape but he was wounded by Silvanesti archers and fell in the forest outside Silvanost where he was (and mostly still is) believed to have perished.

 Darlantan

-Darlantan is a Silver Dragon created by a fiction writer for the TSR publishing company, in the vastly popular Dragonlance series.
-The book is simply called The Dragons and is volume six of the expansion series Lost Histories put out by TSR after the incredible initial success of their first trilogy.
-The Dragons is a sister novel to another by the same artist called Kagonesti.
-Whereas The Dragons book details three successive generations of Silver Dragons, and their interactions with evil chromatic Red Dragons, the Kagonesti book details individual Wild Elves and their struggle through the wars at the center of the Dragonlance saga.
+Darlantan is a Silver Dragon created in The Dragons and is volume six of the expansion series Lost Histories.
 Darlantan is the main character introduced in the first story within the novel.
 The novel details the return of dragons of both good and evil to the fictional world of Krynn.
 The dragons are shown as they grow to have vastly different traits, all of which differentiate them from their brethren and in turn come to shown as traits not just of those individual dragons but of the different types as well.
 The novel expands somewhat to the other dragons but centers mainly on the antagonistic relationships between the red and silver dragons.